 Well, remedying your financial situation is a good start.
 And not to put too fine a point on it, but pending lawsuit loans can even pay for themselves.

-Plaintiffs are often pressured into settling lawsuits at much lower sums than what they would actually receive by going through with a trial, but the right presettlement funding company can keep this from happening by obtaining fair compensation for the plaintiff.
+Plaintiffs are often pressured into settling lawsuits at much lower sums than what they would actually receive.
+But the right pre settlement funding company can keep this from happening by obtaining fair compensation for the plaintiff.

 You won’t need to fall victim to manipulation.
-A cash advance will help you survive financially through the entirety of the trial process without having to sacrifice the ultimate value of your case.
+A cash advance will help you financially through the entirety of the trial process.
+The best part?
+Without you having to sacrifice the ultimate value of your case.

 If you have any lingering questions about pending lawsuit loans, Legal-Bay will be happy to help.
-If you’d like to reach out, we have an entire team of very skilled, very dedicated employees who will be able to offer all the details and answer any questions you may have.
+We have an entire team of very skilled employees who can answer any questions you may have.

-We offer pending lawsuit loans on all different types of cases, and because the application is free and the loans are non-recourse, you really have nothing to lose.
+We offer pending lawsuit loans on all different types of cases.
+Because the application is free and the loans are non-recourse, you really have nothing to lose.
 Your pending lawsuit loan is only paid back once your case settles, so there is little to no risk involved.

 Please feel free to contact us HERE or call 877.571.0405 for more information.